simgt/glitch/README.md

 ## Development

-The viewer app itself doesn't depend on gstreamer and tries to be agnostic about the kind of compute graph it's visualizing.
+The viewer app itself doesn't depend on gstreamer and tries to be agnostic about the kind of compute graph it's visualising.
 The goal is to be able to support other frameworks like [vector](https://github.com/vectordotdev/vector) or [mediapipe](https://github.com/google-ai-edge/mediapipe).